Skip to main content

 6. URL - (required) enter the URL you want to send events to.
 Just testing?
 Consider using a service like webhook.site to generate a temporary URL to send events to, then use that in your webhook subscription.

 7. Headers - (optional) if you need Atomic to send headers with the request, set them here.
-Note, authentication will typically be handled with a saved Webhook credential (detailed below).
+Note, authentication will typically be handled with a saved credential.
 Headers may be useful in situations where you need to hard-code a particular header to satisfy the receiving systems requirements.

-8. Credential - (optional) if the webhook requests are going to be sent to an endpoint that requires authentication, you choose one of your saved Webhook Credentials here.
+8. Credential - (optional) if the webhook requests are going to be sent to an endpoint that requires authentication, you choose one of your saved credentials here.

 9. Max retries - (required) The maximum amount of times to retry a failed event, can be set to 0 to disable retries (default: 23).